 Statistical testing cannot reject the hypothesis of a unit root for most alternative measures.
-However, it is important to note that it cannot be correct that the true process underlying these alternative measures is a unit root: by construction, it is bounded by 0 and 100.
+Note, however, that it cannot be correct that the true process underlying these alternative measures is a unit root: by construction, it is bounded by 0 and 100.
 The test is conducted nonetheless to underline the variability of most alternative measures, particularly in their persistence level.
 This issue is particularly important to remark, as a persistent result implies that respondents do answer consecutively above (or below) a situation abstractedly built by themselves.
-In bounded series like these, this result implies the existence of local trends.
+In bounded series like these, this result implies that local trends exist.